-The BEST cinnamon rolls – Soft, rich, buttery, sweet full of brown butter and cinnamon topped with cream cheese icing
+The BEST cinnamon rolls – Soft and buttery sweet rolls with swirls of brown sugar and cinnamon and topped with cream cheese icing

 Close your eyes and imagine waking up to the smell of freshly baked cinnamon rolls coming from your kitchen.
 The smell is so powerful you can’t resist it.
 Quickly you jump out of the bed and run into the kitchen.
 Right there, on the counter top lays a pan of cinnamon rolls.
 You can hear the coffee machine brewing.
 You smile, taking all the aromas in.
 Life it’s good.